Like every scene, the sugar bowl has its own lingo. Here are some common terms you might hear.

 What you have negotiated for your relationship between the Daddy/Mommy and the Baby/Pup.

 Exactly what it sounds like – you both agree on a set amount you’ll receive per meet-up.
 Despite it sounding a bit like “pay to play”, some people prefer this as a way to start an arrangement if either of you is not sure what they’re looking for.
-If after a few dates you decide that it’s not working for you, it’s easier to walk away.
+If you decide that it’s not working for you after a few dates, it’s easier to walk away.
 On the other hand, if things are going well and you’d like to go longer-term, it might be time to switch to a regular allowance.
 On the other hand, If you’re looking for something very casual, this might be the way to go.

-Simply “No Strings Attached” meaning more of a casual meet up as opposed to a something closer to dating, think a “booty call” or “You get what you want as long as I get what I want and everyone is happy” Some people, men or women, prefer this because there’s less chance of emotional entanglement, but others might feel they need to be romanced a bit more – this is where the importance of talking about expectations come to mind.
+“No Strings Attached” meaning more of a casual meet up as opposed to something closer to dating, think a “booty call” or “You get what you want as long as I get what I want and everyone is happy” Some people, men or women, prefer this because there’s less chance of emotional entanglement.
+Still, others might feel they need to be romanced a bit more – this is where the importance of talking about expectations come to mind.
 This term has really gained popularity in the past few years, and some people will put it right in their profile.

 Exactly what it sounds like – the female counterpart of a Sugar Daddy.
-They may be into younger guys (think a cougar), or women, giving sugar babbies another option.
-Like “cougars” there isn’t a specific age when a women can claim the title, but they tend to be significantly older than her sugar baby counterpart – and unfortunatly for younger guys, much more rare than men.
+They may be into younger guys (think a cougar) or women, giving sugar babies another option.
+Like “cougars”, there isn’t a specific age when a woman can claim the title.
+Still, they tend to be significantly older than her sugar baby counterpart – and unfortunately for younger guys, much rarer than men.

-With the growing number of Sugar Mama’s naturally there younger guys looking for a bit of help – that the Sugar Pup.
-Of course, some Sugar Daddies perfer male company, so Sugar Pup can be a same-sex arragment.
+With the growing number of Sugar Mama’s naturally, younger guys are looking for a bit of help – that the Sugar Pup.
+Of course, some Sugar Daddies prefer male company so that Sugar Pup can be a same-sex arrangement.
 Sugar Pups are usually handsome, fit and they know how to play.

 An affectionate term for another sugar baby, think like a big sister who’s there to help and look out for each other online.